 Are you wanting to escape to a quiet village, but still be very close to a popular beach destination in the south of France?
-Then you need to consider Gassin.
-This scenic village is situated in the middle of the Saint Tropez peninsula, perched high up on a rock, and is less than 4 km from the sea and 8 km to Saint-Tropez.
+Then you need to consider the beautiful village of Gassin.
+This scenic village is situated in the middle of the Saint Tropez peninsula, perched high up on a rock, and is less than 4 km from the sea and 8 km to Saint Tropez.
 It showcases old winding streets and ancient houses brimming with beautiful flowers.
-But it’s the panoramic views that make this place incredibly special.
-Let me share why you need to escape to this most beautiful village.
+It’s the panoramic views that make this place incredibly special.
+Let me share the top things to do in Gassin France.

 From this rocky summit, at an altitude of 200 metres, you will have magnificent views of the coastline of the Gulf of St. Tropez, including the towns of La Croix, Valmer, Grimaud, St. Maxime and Les Issambres.
 In the other direction, you will have views of Iles D’Or over to the Maures mountains and all the way to the snowy peaks of the Alps.

-When you immediately arrive to the village it starts with the main parking area, as this is a walkable village only.
-It is here you will find the magnificent sea views.
-There is a bit of a lookout point, and it’s the best spot to watch the sunrise.
-Locals and tourists alike start their day here watching the sunrise.
-You won’t be alone, but don’t worry, you will be mesmerized by the epic views.
+When you immediately arrive at the village you have to leave your car in the village’s parking lot as this is a walkable village only.
+It is here you will find magnificent sea views from the lookout point.
+It’s the best spot to watch the mesmerizing sunrise and sunset.

-Along the terraced wall, the Promenade Dei Barri, is where you will find the villages’ restaurants, all of which have large outdoor terraces to look out onto those beautiful panoramic views.
+Along the terraced wall, the Promenade Dei Barri, is where you will find the best restaurants in Gassin, all of which have large outdoor terraces to look out onto those beautiful panoramic views.

-History tells us that Gassin became a fortified village at the end of the 15th century, but experienced most of its development in the second half of the 19th century when it more than doubled in size.
+Gassin became a fortified village at the end of the 15th century but experienced most of its development in the second half of the 19th century when it more than doubled in size.

-The key monuments and points of interest in Gassin are:
+The key monuments and points of interest in Gassin that are a must-see are:

-- the Notre-Dame-de-l’Assomption chapel, built at the end of the 11th century (rebuilt in 16th century), houses statues of the Madonna and Child and Christ (17th century) and an 18th century bell
+- the Notre-Dame-de-l’Assomption chapel, built at the end of the 11th century (rebuilt in the 16th century), houses statues of the Madonna and Child and Christ (17th century) and an 18th-century bell

 - the Town Hall of Gassin, built in 1584

-- the Romanesque chapel of Our Lady of Consolation is in the midst of a wooded area, served as parish until the mid-16th century
+- the Romanesque chapel of Our Lady of Consolation is in the midst of a wooded area, and served as a parish until the mid-16th century

 - the oldest art gallery in the area, Galerie deï Barri